Yes, you can wear that Christmas sweater. Here’s how style plays a role in your sustainable holidays without leaving a huge carbon footprint.

 Can the piece be worn year-round?
 Or, at least, all season?

-An important question you may want to ask is whether the piece can be used year-round.
+An important question you may want to ask is whether or not the piece can be used year-round.
 This is how you get the most use possible out of your clothing, simply tweaking items by layering them as the temperatures drop.

 Granted, this won’t work for every style but versatility should factor into your holiday wardrobe.
 This can help make your wardrobe more evergreen; layers give you options to keep items in rotation and a smaller wardrobe overall.